CSCfi/csc-user-guide/docs/apps/velvet.md

 velveth assembly_dir 21 -shortPaired data/reads.fa
 ```

-Velvetg (and the corresponding colorspace version velvetg_de) is the core of Velvet where the de Bruijn graph is built and then manipulated.
-The syntax of velvetg is
+`velvetg` (and the corresponding colorspace version `velvetg_de`) is the core of Velvet where the de Bruijn graph is built and then manipulated.
+The syntax of `velvetg` is

 ```text
 velvetg output_directory -options parameters
 ```
-A velvetg command could look like:
+A `velvetg` command could look like:
 ```text
 velvetg assebly_dir -cov_cutoff 5 -read_trkg yes -amos_file yes
 ```

-When velvet was compiled in puhti, the maximum allowed kmer length was defined.
+When velvet was compiled on Puhti, the maximum allowed kmer length was defined.
 The longer the maximum kmer is the more memory velvet will need (regardless of the kmer length that is actually used).
 Because of that we provide several versions of velvet, listed in the table below.
-In Puhti the default the maximum k-mer length, that can be used in the hash table, is 100 bases.
+On Puhti, the default the maximum k-mer length, that can be used in the hash table, is 100 bases.
 However, it is recommended to use the version that has the shortest possible max kmer length.
-For example for kmer length 40 you should use velveth_maxk50 and velvetg_maxk50.
+For example, for kmer length 40, you should use `velveth_maxk50` and `velvetg_maxk50`.

-**Velvet programs available in Puhti**
+**Velvet programs available on Puhti**

 | Program 	   | max. k-mer length | type |
 |------------------|-------------------|------|